 The surrounding environment

-The sustainable development of society must take place in harmony with nature.
-NCC sees biodiversity and ecosystem services as key issues for sustainable development.
+The development of society must take place in harmony with nature.
 Knowledge of soil and water environments, stormwater management, landscaping and climate change results in mindfully planned projects that provide value to society.

 Structures and materials

 NCC focuses on avoiding waste and on robust, long-term solutions.
 We gladly build flexible buildings and facilities that can be adapted as needed, or dismantled and reused in the future.
 We also develop new innovations, such as electrified roads and snow management.
 We can manufacture permeable asphalt that is adapted to climate change and can let heavy rains soak through, or prefabricated concrete that requires less material and transport.
 We are an industry leader in virtual design and construction (VDC), which reduces the risk of errors and overordering of materials.
 With our purchasing strategy, we also influence our suppliers’ supply chain.

 Thanks to optimized and innovative solutions, NCC can minimize energy consumption for ventilation, heating, cooling and lighting in buildings.
 Our energy specialists are multi-award winning, which ultimately saves energy and reduces costs for our customers who manage and live in our buildings.
 In addition, we offer solutions that minimize water consumption and increase water quality.
 Our rental agreement is one example of NCC’s responsible resource management throughout the lifecycle, which means lower operating costs for the tenant.
 During the production phase, we use only renewable electricity and renewable fuels wherever possible.

 Healthy environments and well-being